jhpyle/docassemble/_docs/installation.md

 ## <a name="miniorange"></a>Setting up miniOrange WordPress logins

-To enable users to log in with an account on a WordPress server running the [miniOrange OAuth plugin], you need to obtain an `id` and `secret` from the WordPress server.
+To enable users to log in with an account on a WordPress server running the [miniOrange OpenID plugin], you need to obtain an `id` and `secret` from the WordPress server.

 * Log in to the server and go to the miniOrange plugin configuration.